-Unless you’ve been hiding under a rock with no WiFi for the last 2 years, then you must have noticed the pictures of Rainbow Mountain taking over your Instagram feed by now.
+Unless you’ve been hiding under a rock with no WiFi for the last 2 years, then you must have noticed the pictures of Rainbow Mountain in Peru taking over your Instagram feed by now.

 You’d be forgiven for thinking that these colourful pyramids had been photo-shopped to create that surreal effect… but, believe it or not, this place is for real.